ovenpop/Apigee-Client-Library-for-Java/README.md

 This java library makes it easy to work with the OAuth API from Apigee.

 ## Notes ##
 1. The libraries required to run in lib dir.
-Normally this should be built by a maven script for example (this is a TODO).
-So while all required jars are present in lib dir, they will be removed later.
+Please check below for building your changes.

-2. There are a couple of sample scripts - (windows bat files - had some problem in shell scripts): a> create app user b> make a twitter /trends.json request
+2. There are a couple of sample scripts - (windows bat files ,as of now): a> create app user b> make a twitter /trends.json request